Jeff Wasserburger

-Jeff Wasserburger (born January 8, 1961) is an American politician and a Republican member of the Wyoming State Senate, representing the 23rd district since January 5, 2015.
+Jeff Wasserburger (born January 8, 1961) is an American politician and a former Republican member of the Wyoming State Senate, representing the 23rd district from 2015 to 2023.
 Wasserburger previously served in the Wyoming House of Representatives between 1995 and 2007.

 Political career

 Wasserburger first ran for the Wyoming House of Representatives in 1994.
 He served six terms before retiring due to self-imposed term limits.

 Elections

 2014

 Incumbent Republican State Senator John Hines retired, leaving the District 23 Senate seat open.
 Wasserburger defeated John Raney in the Republican primary, and then won the general election unopposed.

 Personal life

 Simpson is a member of the United Methodist Church.